 Are you longing for a memorable holiday and travel experience to a destination you’ve never been to?
 And want to discover more about fascinating local culture or experience a gorgeous festival up close? 🥳 If so, I suggest you head to Thailand in January, enjoy your unforgettable holiday with the Chinese New Year and welcome the new year's zodiac in style 🎉

-Thailand has a large Chinese community; thus, the holidays associated with Chinese New Year are a great festivity 🎉️ Chinese New Year, also known as Spring Festival or Lunar New Year, is celebrated by the Chinese Community in Thailand and many other Southeast Asian countries with significant Chinese populations 🥳
+Thailand has a large Chinese community; thus, the holidays associated with Chinese New Year are a great festivity 🎉️ The Chinese New Year, which is also referred to as Spring Festival or Lunar New Year, is celebrated by the Chinese Community in Thailand and many other Southeast Asian countries with significant Chinese populations 🥳